 March 06, 2017 / Published 7:00 AM EST / Alyssa Charles

-Why your 20s are the best time to start investing
+Why your 20s is the best time to start investing

 According to our 2016 Investor Sentiment Study, Millennials are pretty optimistic about their current and future financial situations.
 41% of respondents (aged 25-34) felt that they’re in a better financial position than they were two years ago and 54% anticipate that they’ll be in a better financial position two years from now.

 However, while Millennials are optimistic about their current and future finances, recent surveys suggest that they might not be as confident as they seem.
 Nearly 4 in 5 who were surveyed said they don’t invest.
 Why?
 Well, according to a STASH survey, Millennials find investing confusing and think they need lot of money to get started.
 They also don’t see themselves as investors - 60% of Millennial women think of the typical investor as an “old white man”.

 There’s also a significant age gap between most financial advisors and North America’s largest generation (who were between 18 and 34 years old in 2015).
 Last year in the U.S., the average age of a financial advisor was close to 60, with 43% of advisors older than 55 years old and only 11% younger than 35.
 “Millennials I know don’t want financial advice from their parents” says Bernard Letendre, President, Manulife Investments (and father of three 20-somethings).
 “Young people prefer to get advice from people closer to their own age and unfortunately and there are less and less young people becoming financial advisors.”
 Between having less young blood in the industry to guide them and growing up in a digital age, Millennials are more willing to turn to technology for financial advice.
 “While using a robo-advisor may be a less intimidating introduction to investing for most young people, after 15 years, those who work with a financial advisor, regardless of age, acquire 2.73 times more wealth than those that don’t” says Bernard.